 Yesterday I discussed step 1: mastering control over the information.
 Next, you need to learn to control your technology.
 Having your email client always open, with messages automatically downloading and notifying you immediately means that it is controlling YOU.
 The same is true for your Twitter client.
 And your browser windows with Facebook & LinkedIn pages up.

 Here are a few steps that integrate a process for controlling information and for controlling technology, using email as an example:

-- For email, turn OFF the automatic download, so that messages only come in when YOU click send/receive (puts the control back in your hands, rather than keeping you at the mercy of constantly flowing email messages).
+- First, turn OFF the automatic download.
+This way messages only come in when YOU click send/receive.
+This puts the control back in your hands, rather than keeping you at the mercy of constantly flowing email messages.

-- Take the same approach with your Twitter feeds and your other social media tools.
-Yes, Twitter is like a constant “great” party, but sometimes you have to be ok with missing the party to stay home, if you catch my drift.
+Take the same approach with your Twitter feeds and your other social media tools.
+Yes, Twitter is like a constant “great” party, but sometimes you have to be ok with missing the party to stay focused.
 Put another way (from @cjromb): think of Twitter like a river, jump into the flow every now and then, but accept that you can’t touch every drop of water.

 I know that you are thinking, “I can’t possibly do that!”
 It’s a common response, so let’s talk about what’s going on when you aren’t doing this…

 If you are constantly checking your emails, (not to mention your Facebook, LinkedIn, and Twitter Feeds), what you are forcing yourself to do, is to constantly multi-task.
-Tomorrow I’ll continue the post where we’ll address whether multi-tasking good or bad, and later I’ll discuss the other two steps for mastering control over email and Twitter.
+Tomorrow I’ll continue the post where we’ll address whether multi-tasking good or bad.
+Later I’ll discuss the other two steps for mastering control over email and Twitter.